dwickyferi/implementation-of-postgres-master-slave-using-cdc-and-risingwave/README.md

    cd src
    ```

-3. **Run the Application**
+3. **Run the Demo Application**

    ```bash
    python run.py
    ```

-   The script will:
+   The `run.py` script will:

-   - Automatically check and install missing dependencies
+   - ✅ Automatically check and install missing dependencies
-   - Initialize the database tables
+   - ✅ Initialize the database tables on both master and slave
-   - Start the Streamlit application at `http://localhost:8501`
+   - ✅ Start the Streamlit application at `http://localhost:8501`
+   - ✅ Open your browser automatically to the demo interface

 ### Alternative Direct Method